gogins/csound-extended/README.md

 3. CsoundHtml5, a lightweight editor and "front end" for Csound that embeds HTML5 capabilities for Csound.
-This makes it possible to compose music by writing Web pages (.html files) in which Csound appears as a `csound` JavaScript object that possesses a substantial subset of the Csound C++ API and that follows exactly the same semantics.
+This makes it possible to compose music by writing Web pages (.html files) in which Csound appears as a `csound` JavaScript object that implements a substantial subset of the Csound C++ API and that follows exactly the same semantics.

 4. CsoundVST, Csound in the form of a VST plugin.